xiashtra/cactbot/docs/LogGuide.md

 ### Line 12 (0x0C): PlayerStats

 This message is sent whenever your player's stats change and upon entering a new zone/instance.

+This is only emitted for the local player.
+It is not possible to automatically pull other players' stats.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=PlayerStats&lang=en-US) -->